MicrosoftDocs/azure-reference-other/studio-module-reference/train-vowpal-wabbit-version-7-10-model.md

 ## Module overview

-This article describes how to use the **Train Vowpal Wabbit Version 7-10** module in Azure Machine Learning Studio, to create a machine learning model using an instance of Vowpal Wabbit (version 7-10).
+This article describes how to use the **Train Vowpal Wabbit Version 7-10** module in Azure Machine Learning Studio (classic), to create a machine learning model using an instance of Vowpal Wabbit (version 7-10).

 To use Vowpal Wabbit for machine learning, format your input according to Vowpal Wabbit requirements, and save the data in an Azure blob.
 Use this module to specify Vowpal Wabbit command-line arguments.